 Yogurt is a fermented food, and therefore contains live bacteria essential in balancing gut health.
 The bacteria found in fermented foods can help balance gut bacteria, helping populations of good bacteria thrive and crowd out bad gut bacteria[*].

-When you have too much bad bacteria in your gut, you’ll usually suffer from uncomfortable digestive issues and other irritating symptoms such as bloating, constipation, candida overgrowth and bladder infections.
+When you have too much bad bacteria in your gut, you can suffer from uncomfortable digestive issues and other irritating symptoms such as bloating, constipation, candida overgrowth, and bladder infections[*].
 To combat these unwanted side effects, rebalancing your gut bacteria levels is necessary so that you have a healthy mix of good and bad bacteria.

-You can do that by eating fermented foods, like yogurt, which contain probiotics.
-The probiotics found within yogurt are widely known to help improve digestive health and symptoms of irritable bowel syndrome.
+You can do that by eating fermented foods like yogurt, which contain probiotics.
+The probiotics found in yogurt are widely known to help improve digestive health and symptoms of irritable bowel syndrome[*].

 Yogurt Is a Rich Source of Protein